elsampsa/valkka-core/README.md

 See also the list of (latest) features below.

 ## For the impatient
-- Grab one of the following debian packages, and install it with "dpkg -i package_name"
+- You need to install two pre-built packages from [here](https://elsampsa.github.io/valkka-core/downloads)
-- (.. packages coming up in a day or two)
+- Install the debian (.deb) package with "sudo dpkg -i package_name"
-- Install also the python package and install it with "pip3 install package_name"
+- Install python3 binary package (.whl) with "pip3 install package_name"
-- Download python examples from "valkka-examples" repository
+- Download python3 examples from "valkka-examples" [repository](https://github.com/elsampsa/valkka-examples).
 - Check out Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
-If you are just using the python API, you should read at least the "Library Architecture" section.
+If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Features